 We are often asked what “SEWC” stands for.
 It was borne from some friendly banter on our local car club website and the location for where we worked on our cars was labelled “South East Wight Customs”, and became SEWC for short.
 The name seems to have stuck, so we have kept it as we evolved from autotesting, to circuit racing the locost in the 750MC Locost Championship to now running a one-off kit car in the 750MC Sports Specials Championship and in Sports Libre Class at Sprints and Hillclimbs with the Association of Central Southern Motor Clubs (ACSMC).

-And then there is me.
+A little about me….
 Not a lot to say really other then I have always had a passion for motorsport and in particular circuit racing.
-Having never raced before, I took the plunge and got my ARDS in 2010 after doing a few trackdays, and then threw myself with massive help from Brian and Dan into Locosts, and have never looked back.
-This year we are running a proven championship winning car and hope to have a great season, working our way towards the front of what is one of the most competitive and certainly the closest contested race series in the UK.
+Having never raced before, I took the plunge and got my ARDS in 2010 after doing a few trackdays, and then threw myself into Locosts, and have never looked back.